inplayer-org/docs/docs/notifications.md

         access_fee_id: 4805,
         account_id: 29120,
         code: 422,
         message: "Your card was declined.
-Your request was in test mode, but used a non test (live) card.
+Your request was in test mode but used a non-test (live) card.
 For a list of valid test cards, visit: https://stripe.com/docs/testing."
 }
 ```

 ### Subscriptions

-The Subscription notifications are similar to the Payment ones, but they are only fired when recurring subscription payment happens.
-It servers to notify the application about the outcome of subscription payments.
+The Subscription notifications are fired only when recurring subscription payment takes place, notifying the client’s application of the outcome of the subscription payments.

 |Event Type| Event Description|
 | ------------- |-------------|